,

 3 Clermont County is where my paternal grandmother Barbara Lukemire was born and where all of the branches of her tree come together.

-4 The Lukemire, Homan, Harden, McIntosh, and Davis lines were all from New Jersey.
+4 The Lukemire, Homan, Harden, McIntosh, and Davis lines all came from New Jersey.

 5 1850 U.S. census, Clermont County, Ohio, population schedule, Monroe Township, p.
 15B, family 217, Harriet Kinley in household of Daniel Light.
 1860 U.S. census, Clermont County, Ohio, population schedule, Monroe Township, p.
 425, family 66, Harriet Kamelly in household of Samuel Sly.
 1870 U.S. census, Clermont County, Ohio, population schedule, Williamsburg Township, p.
 55, dwelling 457, family 423, Harriet Blalock in household of Wesley Blalock.
 1880 U.S. census, Clermont County, Ohio, population schedule, Williamsburg Village, p.
 387C, dwelling 438, family 448, Harriet Blalock in household of Wesley Blalock.
 1900 U.S. census, Clermont County, Ohio, population schedule, Williamsburg Village, p.
 326A, dwelling 168, family 176, Harriet Bagley in household of Alma Chatterton.